Governance

 Where is your headquarters?

-Our Headquarters are in Dublin, Ireland.
-We also have a regional office in Addis Ababa, Ethiopia.
+Our registered office, and our main place of work, is in Dublin, Ireland.
+We also have two staff working from an office in Addis Ababa, Ethiopia.

 No.